Stemina’s Jessica Palmer to Present at Teratology Society Annual Meeting

 Jessica Palmer, Stemina’s Associate Director of Toxicology, will present at the Teratology Society’s 57th Annual Meeting, held June 24-28, 2017 in Denver.
 Anyone interested in developmental toxicity assays is encouraged to attend.

 Prediction of Developmental Toxicity Potential by In Vivo Exposures with a Biomarker-Based Human Pluripotent Stem Cell Assay

 This presentation is part of Platform Session 2: Mechanistic and Clinical Teratology

 Previous approaches for evaluating the accuracy of alternative test methods have been based on the classification of a chemical as either a positive or a negative, with no other distinction.
 This method does not mimic the in vivo situation, where a chemical is positive or negative in the context of dose level.

 The Developmental and Reproductive Toxicology Technical Committee of the ILSI Health and Environmental Sciences Institute has published a list of positive and negative developmental exposures, with exposure defined by toxicokinetic data, specifically maternal plasma Cmax and embryo concentrations (Daston et al., 2014).
-We tested this chemical/exposure set with a previously developed, predictive, in vitro human pluripotent stem cell-based targeted biomarker assay (devTOXqP).
+We tested this chemical/exposure set with a previously developed, predictive, in vitro human pluripotent stem cell-based targeted biomarker assay (devTOXqP TM).

-The devTOXqP assay was designed around the premise that manifestation of developmental toxicity is dependent to a large degree on chemical dose.
+The devTOXqP TM assay was designed around the premise that manifestation of developmental toxicity is dependent to a large degree on chemical dose.